NguyenQuocDung31072001/NguyenQuocDung31072001/README.md

 # Hi there, I'm Nguyen Quoc Dung - Fullstack Web Developer

 I'm Nguyen Quoc Dung from Vietnam, currently living in Ho Chi Minh City.
-I'm a learning at University Information Technology (UIT).Current working as a Front-end Developer at Amanotes
+I'm a learning at University Information Technology (UIT).
+Current working as a Front-end Developer at Amanotes
 # Technologies
 Talk to me about